KimDebroye/N3DS-Cheat-Codes/README.md

 - **Always White Tanooki Suit (Invincible)**
 - **Always Full Tanooki Pwing Gauge**
 - **Always Star Power (Invincible+Speed)**
+  - *Note: Doesn't work in (6-6) Browser Castle.
+Please use one of the White Tanooki Suit codes in that level.*
 - **Start As Unlimited Gold Block Head**
   - *Note: Start each level as Gold Block Head.
 Has unlimited coins.
 Getting hit loses it.*
 - **Midair Jump**